peterdremstrup/hapi-bpc/README.md

 * Fetching and auto reissue of app ticket.
 * Auth scheme and strategy _bpc_ to be used in route options.
 * Routes for clients to exchanges tickets with BPC.
 * Management of the user ticket using a cookie.
+Standard cookie settings can be overriden.
 * A _bpc client_ is available on the request toolkit as `h.bpc` and the server as `server.bpc`.
 * The Hawk library is available on the server as `server.hawk`.